Omar-p/survey/README.md

 ## Documentation
 For detailed information on the API endpoints and usage, please refer to the [Survey App Documentation](https://surveyapidoc.s3.eu-central-1.amazonaws.com/index.html).

-The documentation provides comprehensive guidance on utilizing the Survey App API, including details about available endpoints, request formats, and response structures.
+The documentation is automatically generated from tests to ensure accuracy and consistency.

 Make sure to consult the documentation for a seamless integration and utilization of the application's features.

 Explore the [Survey App Documentation](https://surveyapidoc.s3.eu-central-1.amazonaws.com/index.html) for a comprehensive reference.